Priyankasaggu11929/priyankasaggu11929.github.io/journal.md

 <sub>The morning started with this nice, hour long recorded live-stream, [The Benefits of Doodling and Sketching](https://www.youtube.com/watch?v=RZsSe9UDEy4&feature=youtu.be) by *[David Neal (ReverentGeek)](https://reverentgeek.com/)*.</sub>

 <sub>After watching this, I was super pumped to draw something, atleast some rough doodles.
-But, very soon I realised, now everyone seems to have gone far.</sub>
+But, very soon I realised, I've lost all that creativity skills.</sub>

 <sub>(*I loved painting, sketching, drawing, doodling as a child.
 Now everything seems soo hard.
 Sigh!*)</sub>